ansible/awx/docs/docsite/rst/administration/oauth2_token_auth.rst

 .. note::

     You can perform any of the application functions described here using the controller user interface.
-Refer to the :ref:`Applications <userguide:ug_applications_auth>` section of the |atu| for more detail.
+Refer to the :ref:`Applications <ug_applications_auth>` section of the |atu| for more detail.